Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: The ESM-CNN modeling strategy

-~ Different from the stochastic configuration mechanism in SCN, we propose an error-feedback stochastic configuration modeling strategy for constructing a random CNN.
-An ESC-CNN is built by incrementally generating new random filters and individually configuring the corresponding neurons of the error-feedback fully connected layer.
+~ In order to efficiently construct a powerful CNN forecasting model, which benefits from the efficiency of random NNs and also tackles the instability of its inner randomness, we propose an error-feedback stochastic modeling strategy for constructing a random CNN.
+An ESM-CNN is built by incrementally generating new random filters to promote its efficiency, and individually configuring the corresponding neurons of the error-feedback fully connected layer to guarantee its forecasting performance with theoretical convergence property.